-Note that Table~\ref{tbl:comparison}, which is based on data from \cite{alcala2011fuzzy}, excludes several relevant recently proposed algorithms.
-These typically subject the input rule set generated by association rule learning to a sophisticated selection process, involving optimization techniques such as Markov Chain Monte Carlo (in SBRL), branch-and-bounds (in CORELS), submodular optimization (in IDS) or simulated annealing (in BRS).
-A comprehensive previously published benchmark on a larger number of datasets is not to our knowledge available, nevertheless, these algorithms are widely considered as state-of-the-art in the area of association rule classification (e.g. in \cite{wang2018multi}).
-We selected SBRL and IDS as two additional algorithms, which will be postprocessed with our approach, as reported in the Experiments section.
-We have not included BRS, because it produces rule sets, while our approach is primarily intended for rule lists.
-The evaluation of the postprocessing of CORELS models is left for future work.
+It should be noted that Table~\ref{tbl:comparison}, which is based on data from \cite{alcala2011fuzzy}, excludes several relevant recently proposed algorithms.
+These typically subject the input rule set generated by association rule learning to a sophisticated selection process, involving optimisation techniques such as the Markov chain Monte Carlo (in SBRL), branch-and-bounds (in CORELS), submodular optimisation (in IDS) or simulated annealing (in BRS).
+For these algorithms, a comprehensive previously published benchmark on a larger number of datasets is not, to our knowledge, available.
+Nevertheless, these algorithms are widely considered state-of-the-art in the area of association rule classification (e.g. in \cite{wang2018multi}).
+We select SBRL and IDS as two additional algorithms, which are postprocessed with our approach and evaluated.
+CORELS is also included among the benchmarked algorithms. \floatname{algorithm}{Procedure}